PaulOfford/yesican/README.md

 ## Supported Cars

 The app currently only supports the BMW E87.
 It may work with other E8x models.
-Adding support for other cars is fairly straightforward;
+Adding support for other cars is fairly straightforward:
-it just requires editing of the code in can_interface.py to test for the appropriate CAN bus aribitration IDs (CAN IDs) and byte positions.
+* Make a copy of cars/bmw_e87_2004_2006.xml with a new name
+* Edit the XML file to define the correct CAN bus messages
+* Change the canbus_codes parameter in config.ini file to refer to your new XML file

 ## Installation
 You can install the software by downloading a zip file or by cloning a